paritytech/substrate/docs/rustdoc-release.md

     https://paritytech.github.io/substrate/latest.
 Currently, it is set to [`monthly-2021-10`](../.gitlab-ci.yml#L56).

   - `RESET_INDEX`: "true" (optional)
-    This parameter specifies if you want to reset the current deployed `index.html`.
+    This parameter specifies if you want to reset the currently deployed `index.html`.
+When you set this parameter to `true`, please also specified the `LATEST` parameter so the index page shows which branch is `latest` shortcut pointing to.

 - Wait for the whole pipeline to complete.
 This may take 30 - 60 mins.